elliottim/elliottim.github.io/README.md

 - _Continue_ allows you to continue your last run if you quit before finishing or losing.
 It may be greyed out if there is no saved run.

-- _Challenges_ are pre-set runs where you start with specific items and character and have an objective.
-Completing these unlocks new items.
-Unlock more challenges by unlocking more items in runs.
+- _Challenges_ are pre-set runs where you start with specific items, character and have an objective.
+Completing Challenges unlocks new items.
+Unlock more Challenges by unlocking more items in runs.

 - _Mods_ allows you to tune the functionality of some mods, such as enabling or disabling them.
 This is only in the PC version of the game.